-PAGB (the Proprietary Association of Great Britain) is the national trade association that represents manufacturers of branded over-the-counter (OTC) medicines and food supplements.
+PAGB (Proprietary Association of Great Britain) is the UK trade association which represents manufacturers of branded over-the-counter (OTC) medicines, self care medical devices and food supplements.

 PAGB was founded in 1919 with the aim of promoting responsible consumer healthcare.
 The organisation was set up by a group of pharmaceutical manufacturers who wanted to protect the public from misleading medicines advertising.
 They devised a system of self-regulation to ensure that their advertising was balanced and responsible.
 The system required member companies to submit all of their advertising to the association for checking, before publication, and to abide by the rulings made.